Every customer is different. And you wouldn't expect your sales team to say the same thing to every customer.

 Employing enough customer services and sales staff just to meet call and email demand is costly.
 The cost required to effectively spend the time to treat each customer as a valued individual is even larger.

 But there’s another way - and we’re not proposing to replace staff with machines - no way.
-With artificial intelligence and machine learning you can employ a conversation engine to compliment customer service and sales teams.
-The engine can deal with the bulk of enquiries throughout the entire customer journey - from prospective customers, leads and existing customers.
+With artificial intelligence and machine learning you can employ a digital assistant to compliment customer service and sales teams.
+The digital assistant can deal with the bulk of enquiries throughout the entire customer journey - from prospective customers, leads and existing customers.
 The engine works 24/7, 365 days a year, delivers instant responses and can serve virtually any amount of customers at the same time.

 The engine has the capability of handing over complex cases to a human with detailed tickets so that staff are more empowered and have more time to deal with the smaller number of cases they have.